-Phil Hamlett is the Director of the School of Graphic Design at the Academy of Art University in San Francisco, one of the largest art and design schools in the country.
-In this setting, he teaches classes, develops curriculum, recruits and manages instructors, advises students, manages the graduate thesis development process, conducts outreach and establishes the strategic agenda for the School.
-His students emerge as advanced design practitioners and go on to acquire positions at leading studios and companies in the Bay Area and around the world.
+Phil Hamlett is formerly the Executive Director of the School of Graphic Design at the Academy of Art University in San Francisco, one of the largest art and design schools in the country.
+From this setting, he is accustomed to teaching classes, developing curriculum, recruiting and managing instructors, advising students, managing the graduate thesis development process, conducting outreach and establishing the strategic agenda for the School.
+His students emerged as advanced design practitioners and have gone on to acquire positions at leading studios and companies in the Bay Area and around the world.
 Phil joined the Academy in 2004 and served for thirteen years as the Graduate Director for the School of Graphic Design, building the nascent MFA program from scratch.

 Prior to joining the Academy, Phil led design studios on both coasts, creating award-winning work for clients large and small.
 His past work for companies such as Coca-Cola, IBM, AT&T, Seagate Technologies, Clorox, Yahoo!, Invisalign, Cost Plus World Market and innumerable Bay Area startups and tech companies can be seen in a variety of design publications, annuals and awards shows.